Instance-dependent Label Distribution Estimation for Learning with Label Noise: Methodology

-A sample is more likely to be misassigned one of the similar class labels~\cite{cohen2020separability,beyer2020we}.
-Hence the mislabeling probability is highly correlated with the inter-class correlation, which is treated as the noise transition matrix in this work.
-Specifically, the Gram Matrix, which has been widely used for spatial/channel/sample-wise correlations~\cite{liu2020semi}, is employed to represent the class-wise correlation.
-The batch-level noise transition matrix $M_b^{LD} \in [0,1]^{K \times K}$ is calculated by
+The noisy posterior probability $\textbf{\textit{y}}_i^{'}$ is estimated under the supervision of the noisy label $\textbf{\textit{y}}_i^{*oh}$ (see Eq.~\ref{eq: loss noisy label}).
+Once we estimate the instance-dependent noise transition matrix, we can obtain the instance-dependent LD of each sample.
+Since it has been recognized that a sample is more likely to be misassigned to the class that is similar to the ground truth one~\cite{wei2021learning,cohen2020separability,beyer2020we}, the mislabeling probability is highly correlated to the inter-class correlation.
+Hence, we use the inter-class correlation to approximate the noise transition matrix.
+Specifically, the Gram Matrix, which has been widely used to characterize the spatial/channel/sample-wise correlation~\cite{liu2020semi}, is employed to represent the class-wise correlation.
+To improve our accuracy, we calculate the Gram matrix using the soft predictions of the samples in a mini-batch instead of all training samples.
+Let the soft predictions of the samples in a mini-batch be denoted by $\textbf{\textit{y}}' = [\textbf{\textit{y}}_1^{'};\textbf{\textit{y}}_2^{'};...;\textbf{\textit{y}}_{N_b}^{'}] \in [0,1]^{N_b \times K}$, where $N_b$ is the size of a mini-batch.
+The instance-dependent noise transition matrix $M^{LD} \in [0,1]^{K \times K}$ can be estimated as follows